ipfs/go-ipfs-cmdkit/README.md

 > tools used by go-ipfs-cmds and go-ipfs/commands

-cmdkit offers some type, functions and values that are shared between go-ipfs/commands and it's rewrite go-ipfs-cmds.
+cmdkit offers some types, functions and values that are shared between go-ipfs/commands and its rewrite go-ipfs-cmds.

 ## Documentation